Failla Wines

 - Syrah program (three bottlings) sources from Hudson Vineyard in Carneros, Kick Ranch in Sonoma County, and the Estate Vineyard in Cazadero

-- Oregon expansion: separate Failla Oregon program in the Willamette Valley produces Chenin Blanc, Chardonnay, Rosรฉ of Pinot Noir, Gamay, Pinot Noir, and (debuting in 2024) Syrah
+- Winery and tasting facility are based in St. Helena, Napa Valley; a separate Failla Oregon program in the Willamette Valley produces Chenin Blanc, Chardonnay, Rose of Pinot Noir, Gamay, Pinot Noir, and Syrah from 2024

 From Failla-Jordan to a West Sonoma Coast Reference